mayomacam/lan-messenger/README.md

 ## Features

--   **Discovery**: Automatically finds other users on the LAN.
+-   **Discovery**: Automatically finds other users on the LAN (broadcast).
+-   **Manual Connection**: Connect to devices by IP address (useful if broadcast is blocked).
 -   **Global Chat**: Real-time group chat with all active peers.
 -   **Message Actions**: Right-click messages to Edit, Delete, or Copy.
 -   **File Sharing**:
     -   Share individual files or entire folders.
     -   Browse files shared by other peers.
-    -   Download files with a progress bar (UI feedback pending, but supported in backend).
+    -   Download files with a progress bar.
 -   **Modern UI**: Dark-mode interface using `CustomTkinter`.

 ## Requirements